futureag/mvp/README.md

 The Python is modular so additions and changes can easily be made without affecting the whole system.

 - Scheduling Control (cron)
-  - Image capture (webcam.sh)
+  - Image capture (Webcam.sh)
-  - Log Sensors (logSensors.py)
+  - Log Sensors (LogSensors.py)
-  - Turn lights On (setLightOn.py)
+  - Turn lights On (LightOn.py)
-  - Tirm lights Off (setLightOff.py)
+  - Tirm lights Off (LightOff.py)
-  - Check Temperature (adjustThermostat.py)
+  - Check Temperature (Thermostat.py)
-  - Refresh charts and picture for the UI (render.sh)
+  - Refresh charts and picture for the UI (Render.sh)

-Data storage is in a csv formatted (without header) flat file (/home/pi/MVP/data/data.txt) - this will likely be deprected in the future.
 CouchDB is the main data storage system, and will provide easy replication to the cloud in the future.

 For more information on Cron [see:](https://docs.oracle.com/cd/E23824_01/html/821-1451/sysrescron-24589.html)